 How Small Banks Deal with Large Shocks

 After a natural disaster such as a hurricane, tornado, or flood, banks in the affected area experience a sharp rise in the demand for loans as property owners look to repair the damage.
 Recent research has focused on such events to study how small community banks adjust their typical way of doing business to respond to large shocks.
-The research finds that banks strategically adjust their business in three ways to meet the increased demand for capital.
+The research finds that banks strategically adjust their business in three ways to meet the increased demand.
 Two adjustments increase the funds available for lending, while one shifts lending from areas unaffected by the disaster to the affected area, a strategy that extends the negative impact of large shocks to distant areas otherwise untouched by the disaster.

 Natural disasters cause destruction and devastate the affected areas in many ways.
 Banks are affected when their borrowers demand capital, whether it be withdrawing deposits or requesting new loans.
 But while an increase in financing activity can be beneficial for the area hit by a disaster, it comes at a cost to small banks.
 Because small banks rely heavily on their deposits and do not access capital markets readily, they are more likely to be capital constrained, so it is difficult for them to absorb the increased demand for loans.